MicrosoftDocs/power-pages-docs/power-pages-docs/configure/visual-studio-code-editor.md

 1. Select **Open Visual Studio Code** from the confirmation dialog

-1. Login to Visual Studio Code using your environments credentials.
+1. Sign in to Visual Studio Code using your environments credentials.

 1. Wait for PowerPlatform web extension initialization and web page code to load in left file navigation.

-1. Select the left navigation **Accounts** (i.e., User icon) and then choose **Settings Sync** option to enable it.
+1. Select the left navigation **Accounts** (that is, User icon) and then choose **Settings Sync** option to enable it.

     :::image type="content" source="media/visual-studio-code-editor/settings-sync.png" alt-text="Settings Sync option is turned on.":::